asyncapi/website/pages/docs/tutorials/kafka/bindings-with-kafka.md

 Using the code snippets from the previous tutorial, where you learned [how to manage Avro schemas using a centralized schema registry that enables you to share schemas across multiple applications](/docs/tutorials/kafka/managing-schemas-using-schema-registry), you will add configurations for server, operations, channel, and message bindings.

-Below, you can find the updated Schema reference file that we'll be using for this tutorial.
+Below, you can find the updated schema reference file you'll use for this tutorial.

 ```yaml
 asyncapi: 3.0.0